 Plastics and other xenoestrogenic chemicals

-Some chemicals can increase the risk of cancer by having a chemical structure similar to oestrogen, which stimulates hormone sensitive tissues to grow rapidly and often in an uncontrolled way.
-These carcinogens are often called endocrine disrupting chemicals (EDC’s) or xenoestrogens and are usually man-made environmental pollutants although some pesticides and herbicides can have some EDC properties.
+Some chemicals have a chemical structure similar to oestrogen, which stimulates hormone-sensitive tissues to grow rapidly and often in an uncontrolled way.
+These carcinogens are often called endocrine-disrupting chemicals (EDC’s), or xenoestrogens, and are usually man-made environmental pollutants.
 The most common group of EDC chemicals are the polychlorinated biphenyls (PCB) and organochlorines found in car pollution, fuels, polycarbonate plastic bottles drugs and food containers.
-Other xenoestrogenic chemicals include dioxins, which are released in some industrial processes, and Bisphenol A (BPA), which is a plasticizer used for manufacturing polycarbonate plastics and epoxy resins.
-It is difficult to avoid these chemicals in a modern environment, as they ubiquitous, it’s a sad fact, that the amount of plastics found in the sea, rivers and lakes is increasing exponentially.

 - Store food in china or glass containers